-Where possible, very early babies are born in hospitals with a specialised neonatal unit.
+Where possible, extremely early babies are born in hospitals with a specialised neonatal intensive care unit.
 If you are not currently in one of these hospitals, you may be transferred to another hospital before your baby is born.
-If this isn't possible before birth, your baby will be transferred once they are stable.
+If this isn't feasible before birth, your baby will be transferred after they have been stabilised.
 Where possible, you will also be transferred to be in the same hospital as your baby.